Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Susan, she works somewhere else now.

-Never heard a peep out of her since.
+Never heard a peep out of her scenes.

 She is on LinkedIn though.